*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Despite these different configurations, there are three common scenarios in which consumers stack antennas:

-A. They’re trying to receive TV signals from stations outside of their current antenna’s reception angle.
+A. They’re trying to receive TV signals from stations outside of their current antenna’s reception beam.

-B. They’re trying to receive on another frequency band (e.g., trying to get a high VHF signal broadcast by a particular station if their existing antenna is UHF only).
+B. They’re trying to receive on another frequency band (e.g., trying to get a low VHF signal broadcast by a particular station if their existing antenna is UHF only).

-C. They want to increase their total antenna gain in the hope of upping their signal quality and maybe even get another channel or two (by aiming both in the same direction).
+C. They want to increase their total antenna gain in the hope of upping their signal quality and maybe even getting some more channels — by aiming both in the same direction.

 Most people add extra antennas for achieving scenarios A and B above.